argoproj/argo-cd/docs/application_sources.md

 guestbook-ui type          "LoadBalancer"
 ```

-When overriding ksonnet parameters in ArgoCD, the component name should also be specified in the
+When overriding ksonnet parameters in Argo CD, the component name should also be specified in the
 `argocd app set` command, in the form of `-p COMPONENT=PARAM=VALUE`.
 For example:
 ```
 argocd app set guestbook-default -p guestbook-ui=image=gcr.io/heptio-images/ks-guestbook-demo:0.1